If you are interested in Remote Work and want to get to know our view on this working world, then this post is for you.

 “In the last 20 years of my professional life I have learned about many companies.
 In the end, the companies that succeeded in inspiring their employees for their work were successful.”

 We believe in diversity

 Although we founders are white men, we’re sure that a good team is made up of very heterogeneous people.
-We relate diversity to very different things: it can refer to beliefs (belief in a God or belief in technology), but of course also to skin color, origin, age and sex.
+We relate diversity to very different things: it can refer to beliefs (belief in a God or belief in technology), but of course also to skin color, origin, age and gender.
 Different political views can also be helpful for a good, successful team.
 However, we do not tolerate racism, narcissism, etc.

 “We are convinced that different personalities are an essential success factor for Frontastic.”

 We are not dogmatic about the way we work.
 We use the methods that seem most appropriate for each situation.
 When we realise that we need more structures, we create structures.
 Not before ;-)